Skip to main content

 6. Repeat these steps to add additional users.
 All added users are displayed in the Users pane.

-To remove a user from an overlay network, follow the steps below.
+To remove a user from an Internet Gateway network, follow the steps below.

-1. Navigate to the Secure Networks → Internet Gateway Networks page of an organization on Zenconsole.
+1. Navigate to the Zero-Trust Networks → Internet Gateway Networks page of an organization on Zenconsole.

 2. Select the Internet Gateway Network from which you want to remove a user.

-3. In the Users pane under Overlay Network Membership, locate the user you want to remove.
+3. In the Users pane under Membership, locate the user you want to remove.

 4. Click the X icon next to the user.
 This will display a confirmation notification window.

-5. Click Remove to delete the user from the overlay network.
+5. Click Remove to delete the user from the Zero-Trust network.

 Adding Groups

-To add groups to an overlay network, you may follow the next steps.
+To add groups to an Internet Gateway network, you may follow the next steps.

-1. Navigate to the Secure Networks → Internet Gateway Networks page of an organization on Zenconsole.
+1. Navigate to the Zero-Trust Networks → Internet Gateway Networks page of an organization on Zenconsole.

 2. Select the Internet Gateway Network from which you want to add a group.

-3. Scroll down the page to reach the Overlay Network Membership section and locate the Groups pane.
+3. Scroll down the page to reach the Membership section and locate the Groups pane.

 4. Click the + Add Group button.
 This will display available groups in your organization.
 You may use the Search tool to find a specific group quickly.